Quiet After the Sirens Cover

 He’d been seizing, she said.
 He stopped breathing in her arms.

-I was the EMS Lieutenant with the fire department, still technically a volunteer, even though I spent more time in that uniform than I did in my own skin.
+I was the EMS Lieutenant with the fire department, a volunteer, even though I spent more time in that uniform than I did in my own skin.
 I also worked full time at the ambulance company, running rig after rig, call after call, sleep-deprived and hollowed out by shift work and repetition.

 When I arrived, it was one of my ambulance coworkers already on scene, holding the child like something fragile and burning.
 He saw me, his face tight with fear trying not to look like fear, and said, “I’m so glad to see you.”